cy-xu/open_baby_monitor/README.md

  - [x] Use uuid to store session specific data like selected camera
  - [x] Support Android phone's better low-light camear via IP Webcam
  - [x] Now handles disconnection and automatic reconnection
- - [x] Image data collectino now works
+ - [x] Image data collection now works
- - [ ] Add a button to take a picture
+ - [x] Add a button to take a picture
+ - [x] "baby in crib" detection model via Google's [Teachable Machine](https://teachablemachine.withgoogle.com/)
+ - [x] The light now turns off after 10 seconds
  - [ ] Add a button to record a video
  - [ ] An infrared camera for the dark would be nice